 You will take modules from the Management School, as well as from Politics and International Relations - a unique feature of this degree.
-You will have the opportunity to choose additional modules in either Marketing or Accounting and Finance.
+There are two pathways through the degree: you can choose to focus either on Marketing or on Accounting and Finance.
+You will therefore have the opportunity to choose additional modules from one of these disciplines.

 In your second year, you will deepen and broaden your understanding of management and global business operations today, with modules in Management and International Organisations, Human Resource Management, and Business Ethics.
 These will be complemented with modules in International Relations and World Politics, Security and Sustainability, and the Politics of Development.

-This programme offers our students an excellent appreciation of the many challenges modern business faces today, in the real world, and those they will face in the future.
-Lancaster University Management School offers a compelling view of responsible management by placing real people and real-world issues at the heart of our conception of management education for the Twenty-First Century.
+This programme offers our students an excellent appreciation of the many challenges modern businesses face today, in the real world, and those they will face in the future.
+Lancaster University Management School offers a compelling view of responsible management by placing real people and real-world issues at the heart of our conception of management education for the twenty-first century.

 BSc International Management is also offered as a four-year degree.
 In the four-year programme, your third year is either a year abroad or a year in industry.
 It may be possible to switch to one of these courses after you start, subject to availability and to visa and other requirements.